dodyirawan85/dell-vostro-3468-hackintosh/README.md

 #### Wi-Fi & Bluetooth

-This laptop comes with an Intel WiFi + Bluetooth combo so I replaced mine with BCM94352Z (DM1560).
+This laptop comes with an Intel WiFi + Bluetooth combo.
+And works fine
-Airport, Handoff are working correctly.

-###### Important: If you have an Intel card, remove BCM-related kexts, rescan with ProperTree and start from there.

 #### Camera